What To Expect From Your Consultation

 Document Review

-Document review can usually occur within a general consultation.
+Document review can usually occur within a general consultation, preferably one hour.
 Ms. Mulcahy will sit down with you to review the document and discuss any questions or concerns you may have.
 If it is a document which requires a response, Ms. Mulcahy will outline how to respond and file your response with the Court.
 More complex documents can also be reviewed by Ms. Mulcahy independently, and she will provide you with detailed notes or suggestions in writing.

 Document Creation

 A consultation can also be used to help you draft one or more documents for your case, depending on the complexity of the documents needed.
 Ms. Mulcahy will spend time with you to get an understanding of your case and the outcome you wish to achieve and assist in formatting and drafting of the necessary document(s).
-Ms. Mulcahy will also provide a description of how to navigate the legal process of filing and serving these documents once they are complete.
+Ms. Mulcahy will also provide information how to file and serve these documents once they are complete.

 Representation by an attorney happens after a consultation is completed.
 If both the client and the attorney agree it is a good fit, the attorney enters her appearance on behalf of the client in the court case.
 There are several ways representation can look in family law cases: